rkaiser0324/CakePress/README.md

 2. Create a page at `/cakepress` with the page contents of `[cakepress]`
 3. Go to Settings->Permalinks and enable permalinks
 4. In your theme `functions.php` set the filters below so the CakePress plugin knows which URLs to handle
-5. In your CakePHP application, simply overwrite the contents of `cakephp/app/webroot/index.php` with the file found in this plugin
+5. Overwrite the contents of `cakephp/app/webroot/index.php` with the file found in this plugin

 ### Third-Party WordPress Plugins